 When Isire returned to the house the following week, he discovered that the child had not received treatment.
 Isire unsuccessfully tried to convince the father to allow his child to spend a week at the health center.
 After numerous refusals by the father over the next few weeks, Isire involved the assistant chief of the area.
 The assistant chief sent a village elder to deliver a letter to the father.
 The father was quite upset that the assistant chief was requiring him to send his child to the clinic immediately.
 After an argument with the elder, the father acquiesced.
 One week later he finally allowed his wife to bring their son to the clinic where he was able to be treated.
 Thankfully, the little boy has improved immensely from the week of therapeutic food and is almost ready to return home from the clinic.

 Stories like this are heartbreaking.
 It reminds me why our work is so important.
 While this is an extreme example, it clearly illustrates why we need to make sure our programs work within established societal gender roles.
 Men need to understand and practice disease prevention behaviors just as much as women do.
 The more Nuru’s CHWs can increase awareness of how to prevent the diseases and conditions (like undernutrition, pneumonia, and diarrhea) that are killing children in this area, the more children will live to become adults.
-We need to educate and convince all of the men and women in Kuria that adopting healthy behaviors – like delivering their baby at the clinic, washing their hands with soap, breastfeeding their baby exclusively until it’s 6 months old, and sleeping under a mosquito net – can and will allow their children to live healthy, productive lives.
+We need to educate and convince all of the men and women in Kuria that adopting healthy behaviors – like delivering their baby at the clinic, washing their hands with soap, breastfeeding their baby exclusively until it’s six months old, and sleeping under a mosquito net – can and will allow their children to live healthy, productive lives.

 Close